kennbr34/yaxa/README.md

 I modified my algorithm a little bit to omit the nonce value because I'm using a salt with scrypt to generate a distinct key derived from a password, so the salt will effectively replace the nonce and make it redundant.
 In addition to this, I'm using a massive 512 kilobyte salt, so it is extremely unlikely to encounter any salt-reuse.
 This massive salt is used to generate an even more massive 32 megabyte key.
 Finally, all values of **C**, **P**, **K** and **Ctr** are 128-bit which means it actually operates on blocks of data rather than single-bytes like a traditional stream cipher.

+I also modified the way the counter behaves.
+Instead of starting at '0' it is initialized to a random value based on the key derived, as well instead of being simply incremented, it is multiplied by the key value before it is XOR'd against everything else.
+This is done because if **Ctr** is started from a predictable position, and predictably incremented, then it is essentialy nullfied because an attacker would know the value of it along any point in the data stream.
+In this instance, the cipher looks more like:

+*Encryption*

+*C₁ = (Ctr₁ * K₁) ⊕ K₁ ⊕ P₁*

+*C₂ = (Ctr₂ * K₂) ⊕ K₂ ⊕ P₂*

+*...*

+*Decryption*

+*P₁ = (Ctr₁ * K₁) ⊕ K₁ ⊕ C₁*

+*P₂ = (Ctr₂ * K₂) ⊕ K₂ ⊕ C₂*

+*...*

 The massive 32 megabyte key size was chosen after testing the keystream generated with frequency analysis and dieharder statistical testing to ensure it was indistinguishable from pseudo-randomness.
 The 128-bit width of the counter variable ensures that the counter will never wrap-around back to 0 until it reaches 2^128 iterations, with each iteration encrypting 128-bits of data.
 With the 32 megabyte key, the keystream has an equal distribution of ~0.39% per value, of a possible value range of 1-256 per byte.
 Beyond that, it also passes all 'dieharder' statistical tests.
 All together this  means the algorithm can generate a pseudo-one-time-pad keystream for a practically-inexhaustable amount of data (1.759218604×10¹³ yobibytes exactly).
 I also included a frequency analysis tool and a period-search tool that I used to confirm these qualities of the keystream.

 Because this algorithm is malleable, meaning a change in a value in the cipher-text would result in a directly correlated change in the plain-text result, I decided to make the file-encryption program use it in an AEAD ( Authenticated Encryption with Associated Data) setup.
 Using Encrypt-then-MAC composition with HMAC-SHA512, and also a keyed hash of the password used, no decryption is performed if the wrong password was entered, or if the cipher-text and associated data (in this case the salt and password hash) does not pass verification.
 This mitigates against chosen-ciphertext and oracle attacks.